hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/domains/sergey_mymaster_co_il/__init__.rst

 # This is a dummy file; replace with actual code from sergey_mymaster_co_il/__init__.py
 # if present.
 The tests will be commented out because there is no actual code.
-# The test cases are designed to demonstrate the testing framework, not specific
+# The test cases are designed to demonStarte the testing framework, not specific
 # functionality.

 # Example assuming a function 'get_mode'